 The two-story John Brown University Library—also known as the Arutunoff Learning Resource Center—is the central location for library resources supporting the research needs of the JBU community.
 The library is an important part of the academic program at JBU and functions as a partner in the teaching/learning process.
-The main collection consists of over 120,000 items, including books, e-books, microforms, sound recordings, DVD and video recordings, curriculum, computer software, and archival materials.
-In addition, the library subscribes to more than 12,000 periodical titles that appear in online, paper, microform, or CD-ROM formats.
-The library also subscribes to 60 electronic databases (full-text periodicals, online reference resources, indexes, and abstracts).
+The main collection consists of over 180,000 items, including books, e-books, microforms, and DVDs.
+In addition, the library subscribes to more than 15,000 periodical titles that appear in online, paper, or microform formats.
+The library also subscribes to 60 electronic databases (periodicals, reference books, indexes, and abstracts).

 In addition to resources in the main library, a number of materials are housed in four library branches.
 The Music Library, on the lower level of the Cathedral, contains music sound recordings, scores, and appropriate listening equipment.
 The Career Development Center Library, on the first floor of the Walker Student Center, houses materials related to vocational counseling and graduate school opportunities.
 The Construction Management Library, in the Balzer Technology Center, houses books and periodicals related to that discipline.
 The Soderquist Center's Library is located in the Soderquist Business Center and contains materials relevant to business and ethics.

 The Film Library is housed in the library and contains films that have been selected based on their recommendation by the Academy of Motion Picture Arts and Sciences, the American Film Institute, or Spiritually Significant Films.

 The gateway to the JBU Library is its web site, www.jbu.edu/library, where information about all library collections and services may be obtained.
 The library web site features an online catalog that can be accessed from any computer with an Internet connection.
 Students can connect to electronic databases through the campus network and via remote access.